-Pondicherry based Naturopath Dr Nandita Shah, Founder of SHARAN India, gives a practical parameter to understand if your palate is being ruled by the market forces or not.
+Pondicherry based Naturopath Dr. Nandita Shah, Founder of SHARAN India, gives a practical parameter to understand if your palate is being ruled by the market forces or not.
 “Make a list of all the foods that are advertised and simply stop eating those.
 No one would spend money to advertise foods that are instinctual to us.
 That is why we don’t see advertisements for oranges and apples or carrots and cucumbers,” she says.

-According to Dr Shah, every animal instinctively knows what it needs to eat, save humans who have lost touch with their instincts.
+According to Dr. Shah, every animal instinctively knows what it needs to eat, save humans who have lost touch with their instincts.
 “We eat according to culture, advertisements, and taste.
 But this is not always healthy and often leads to lots of lifestyle diseases,” she explains.
 Isn’t she right?
 Whenever we visit an orchard or a farmers’ market resplendent with fresh fruits and vegetables, don’t we wish to eat them right away?
 That is our instinct working!

-My relationship with food began to change after I started listening to my body.
+My relationship with food began changing after I started listening to my body.
 I have started chewing more and can feel the sweetness of food mixing with saliva in my mouth.
 In a similar manner, mindfully swirling a swig of water in my mouth for a while has slaked my parched throat in a much more satisfying manner than gulping down huge sips of it.
 Now I do not eat after my body signals me to stop, taste notwithstanding.
 I have also heavily cut down on eating packaged foods after I observed that they made me feel bloated and uncomfortable.

 I have realised that I have the power to decide what my body requires and which food is going to provide me with ample nourishment.
 Of course, years of conditioning, habits, and belief systems do come into play.
 The whole effort then is to rise above them and find for myself a flexible diet that is in alignment with my needs.
 I am learning to discern and answer to my body’s nourishment needs.